iamajaykharat/TextPlay-Django/README.md

 # TextPlay-Django
-## A Web Application Created using Django.
+## A Web Application built using Django.

-This is a Web Application in which we can do some operations with text data.
-It is created using Django a Python Web-framework.
+It is a web application which is built using Django a Python Web Framework.
+As a name suggest it can be used to modify/analyze text.
+Design of of this application is created using Bootstrap.

+## Features of Textplay

+* Make Letters in Uppercase.
+* Make Letters in Lowercase.
+* Remove Punctuations.
+* Remove Extra Spaces.
+* Remove Numbers from text.
+* Counts Characters.
+* Remove new lines.

+## Built in

+* Django 3.0 (A Python web framework)
-Some Bootstrap, HTML and CSS is used for styling purpose.
+* HTML and CSS
+* Bootstrap 4